zahur76/MilestoneProject_2/README.md

 7. When the game was completed and the fun facts would appear it would briefly show the previous character info.
 This issue was addressed by adding a loading bar gif when ever the fun facts function was called and no repsonse from the API had been obtained yet.

-8. A hover effect was introduced to improve card selection.

-9. While checking for browser compatibility it was found that the footer was not fixed to the bottom on IE. This issues was corrected by changing ```flex: 1``` to ```flex-grow: 1```.
+8. While checking for browser compatibility it was found that the footer was not fixed to the bottom on IE browser.
+This issues was corrected by changing ```flex: 1``` to ```flex-grow: 1```.

 ![Image of IE](assets/doc/error1.png)

-10. While testing for reponsiveness using chrome dev tools it was noticed that the slogan would change lines on smaller devices.
+9. While testing for reponsiveness using chrome dev tools it was noticed that the text below logo would change lines on smaller devices.
 This issue was addressed by changing font size.

 ![Image of error](assets/doc/error2.png)